Take Action Against Workplace Harassment

 It’s time to take action.

-Take Action to Stop Harassment & Discrimination in the Workplace
+Stop Harassment & Discrimination in the Workplace

 If you are currently experiencing what you feel to be a hostile work environment due to sexual harassment, race discrimination, age discrimination, or otherwise, know you have the right to tell the harasser that the behavior is unwelcome and offensive and they must stop immediately.